1

 太史公曰:余南登廬山,觀禹疏九江,遂至于會稽太湟,上姑蘇,望五湖; 東闚洛汭、大邳,迎河,行淮、泗、濟、漯洛渠; 西瞻蜀之岷山及離碓; 北自龍門至于朔方。 曰:甚哉,水之為利害也! 余從負薪塞宣房,悲瓠子之詩而作河渠書。

-The Grand Historian said: I went south and ascended Mount Lu, viewed where Yu dredged the nine Jiang, then arrived at Huiji and Taihuang, ascended Gusu, and gazed at the five lakes; To the east, I viewed Luorui and Dapi, met the Yellow River, and traveled the Huai, Si, Ji, and Ta Luo canals; to the west, I gazed at Shu's Mount Min and Li Dui; to the north, from Longmen to Shuofang.
-I said: How extreme it is, that water can be both benefit and harm!
-I followed and carried firewood to block Xuanfang, grieved at the poem of Huzi, and made this book on the Yellow River and Canals.
+The Grand Historian says: I myself climbed the south face of Mount Lu, observed Yu’s diversion of the Nine Rivers, then went on to Kuaiji and Taihuang, ascended Gusu, and looked out over the Five Lakes; to the east, I gazed upon Luorui and Dapi, met the Yellow River, and followed the Huai, Si, Ji, Ta, and Luo waterways; To the west, I looked upon the Min Mountains of Shu and upon Lidui; to the north, I traveled from Longmen to Shuofang.
+How great indeed are the benefits and harms of water!
+I followed the men carrying firewood to block Xuanfang, grieved over the poem of the Huzi breach, and thus wrote the Book of Rivers and Canals.